-In if-then decisions, the control compares a Q parameter with another Q parameter or a numerical value.
-If the condition is fulfilled, then the control continues the NC program at the label that is programmed after the condition.
+In if-then decisions, the control compares a variable or fixed value with another variable or fixed value.
+If the condition is fulfilled, the control jumps to the label programmed for the condition.

 Before creating your NC program, compare the if-then decisions with the subprogram and program section repeat programming techniques.